The Case for Screening and Treatment of Co-Occurring Disorders

 These guidelines assist clinicians in the screening, assessing, diagnosing, and managing co-occurring disorders, enabling them (whether within the substance abuse or mental health treatment system) to apply coherent, stepwise approaches in developing and using treatment protocols.

-If you, or someone you know, needs help with co-occurring mental and substance use disorders, call SAMHSA’s National Helpline at 1-800-662-HELP (4357) or TTY: 1-800-487-4889, for 24-hour, free, and confidential information and treatment referral or use SAMHSA’s Behavioral Health Treatment Services Locator to find help.
+If you, or someone you know, needs help with co-occurring mental and substance use disorders, call SAMHSA’s National Helpline at 1-800-662-HELP (4357) or TTY: 1-800-487-4889, or text your zip code to 435748 (HELP4U) for 24-hour, free, and confidential information and treatment referral or use SAMHSA’s Behavioral Health Treatment Services Locator to find help.

 References and Relevant Resources